STATION 91: lake wenatchee

 Station 91 is the Headquarters for LWFR and is located North of the Lake Wenatchee State Park.
 The station currently is on a 40 year lease from the Lake Wenatchee State Park and was founded in 1986.

 Station 91 covers the areas of Lake Wenatchee, Fish Lake, White River Road, Chiwaukum, Coles Corner, Nason Creek, Winton, Merritt, and East Stevens Pass.

 Station 91 currently houses six apparatus and equipment.
-This station is staffed with the Fire Chief, Deputy Chief, Captain, 2 Lieutenants, two Volunteer Firefighter/EMTs, two Volunteer Firefighters, and four Seasonal Firefighters during the Summer.
+This station is staffed with the Fire Chief, Deputy Chief, Captain, 2 Lieutenants, two Volunteer Firefighter/EMTs, three Volunteer Firefighters, and four Seasonal Firefighters during the Summer.
 LWFR utilizes two command vehicles for 24 hour coverage around the district.

 Chief 91 - Is a 2018 Chevrolet Tahoe 4x4 that is operated by the Fire Chief.

 Battalion 91 - Is a 2016 Chevrolet Suburban 4x4 that is operated by the Command Officer.